enewe101/parc-reader/README.rst

     >>> content = article.sentences[0]['tokens'][8:20]
     >>>
     >>> attribution = article.add_attribution(id_formatter='my\_attribution\_')
+    >>>
     >>> article.add_to_attribution(attribution, 'source', source)
     >>> article.add_to_attribution(attribution, 'cue', cue)
     >>> article.add_to_attribution(attribution, 'content', content)

-Note that it isn't necessary to supply tokens for each role ('source', 'cue', and 'content'), indeed you could supply none but that probably wouldn't come in handy.
+Note that it isn't necessary to supply tokens for each role.
+For example you could just supply token(s) for the 'cue' role, or indeed leave the attribution completely empty.

 Note that tokens can only be part of one attribution.
-The ``ParcCorenlpReader`` doesn't support nested attributions!
+The ``ParcCorenlpReader`` doesn't support nested or overlapping attributions!

 Trying to create an attribution using an attribution_id that's already in use, or trying to create an attribution involving token(s) that are already part